 Creating and Managing Filters

-Select the menu item Tools > Manage User-Defined Filters/Filter Sets to access the dialog window in which you can create and manage user-defined filters.
-All existing filters are listed under the User-defined filters tab.
+Select the menu item Tools > Manage User-Defined Filters/Filter Sets to access the dialog window in which you can create and manage user-defined filters and filter sets.
+All previously defined filters are listed under the respective tabs.

 Please note that you need to have the appropriate rights.